awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-ecs.md

 The deployment circuit breaker calculates the threshold value, and then uses the value to determine when to move the deployment to a `FAILED` state\.

-The deployment circuit breaker has a a minimum threshold of 10 and a maximum threshold of 200\. and uses the values in the following formula to determine the deployment failure\.
+The deployment circuit breaker has a minimum threshold of 10 and a maximum threshold of 200\. and uses the values in the following formula to determine the deployment failure\.

 ```
 Minimum threshold <= 0.5 * desired service count => maximum threshold